DonyFrontend/Rick-And-Morty/README.md

+# Rick And Morty website

+Get all episode, location and characters.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.